 "Explore My World Butterflies," authored by Marfe Ferguson Delano, introduces children to the enchanting world of butterflies.
 This beautifully illustrated book features real-life images of the butterfly life cycle, from egg to caterpillar to chrysalis to adult butterfly, in their natural habitats.

-Each picture is accompanied by simple, informative text that educates young readers on the basics of butterfly biology, including the different body parts of a butterfly, how they fly, and the various colors and patterns of their wings.
+Each picture is accompanied by simple, informative text that educates young readers on the basics of butterfly biology, including the different body parts of a butterfly, how they fly, and the various colours and patterns of their wings.
 This book inspires children to observe and learn about these fascinating creatures in their natural environment.

 "The Tree Book for Kids and Their Grown-Ups" by Gina Ingoglia